 which can be very harmful for dogs for two main reasons.
 Firstly, the large nuts could cause a blockage in your dog’s stomach.
 Secondly, they contain a chemical called aesculin which is found in all parts of the horse chestnut tree, including the leaves which is toxic to dogs.

-If you think your dog has eaten or shallowed a conker, contact your vet straight away.
+If you think your dog has eaten or shallowed a conker, you must contact your vet straight away.

 Wild mushrooms also love to grow beneath piles of damp leaves.
 While not all species of the fungi are toxic, it’s very difficult to identify and distinguish those that are.
 As a rule of thumb, keep your dog away from any and all wildly growing mushrooms.